golang/proposal/design/35112-scaling-the-page-allocator.md

 ### Tracking free memory with bitmaps

 With a first-fit policy, allocation of one page (the common case) amounts to finding the first free page in the heap.
 One promising idea here is to use a bitmap because modern microarchitectures are really good at iterating over bits.
 Each bit in the bitmap represents a single runtime page (8 KiB as of this writing), where 1 means in-use and 0 means free.
 "In-use" in the context of the new page allocator is now synonymous with "owned by a span".
 The concept of a free span isn't useful here.

-I propose that the bitmap be divided up into shards each representing a single arena.
+I propose that the bitmap be divided up into shards (called chunks) which are small enough to be quick to iterate over.
-Each shard would then live in its corresponding `heapArena` instance.
-For a 64 MiB arena and 8 KiB page size, this means 8192 bits (1 KiB) per arena.
-The main reason for sharding it in this way is for convenience in implementation.
-An alternative could be to maintain one large global bitmap and to map it in as needed.
+512-bit shards would each represent 4 MiB (8 KiB pages) and fit in roughly 2 cache lines.
+These shards could live in one global bitmap which is mapped in as needed, or to reduce the virtual memory footprint, we could use a sparse-array style structure like `(*mheap).arenas`.
+Picking a chunk size which is independent of arena size simplifies the implementation because arena sizes are platform-dependent.

-Simply iterating over one large bitmap is still fairly inefficient, especially for dense heaps.
+Simply iterating over the whole bitmap to find a free page is still fairly inefficient, especially for dense heaps.
 We want to be able to quickly skip over completely in-use sections of the heap.
-Therefore, I first propose we subdivide our shards further into chunks.
-Next, instead of running over each chunk directly, I propose we attach summary information to each chunk such that it's much faster to filter out chunks which couldn't possibly satisfy the allocation.
+Thus, I propose we attach summary information to each chunk such that it's much faster to filter out chunks which couldn't possibly satisfy the allocation.
-We subdivide the shards further rather than just attaching summary information to shards directly in order to keep bitmap iteration work consistent across platforms (i.e. independent of arena size).

 What should this summary information contain?
 I propose we augment each chunk with three fields: `start, max, end uintptr`.